 Bring the Christmas Spirit to Your Pop-Ups

-The moment you start hearing jingles in your head is when you know it’s time to put up your Christmas decorations.
-You start off with the lights on the roof, then the reindeer in the garden...
-But by the time you hang the holly wreath on the door, your house looks like a winter fairy tale and your whole Sunday is gone.
+The moment you start hearing jingles in your head is when you know it’s time to put up the Christmas decorations.
+Your first task is to place the reindeer in the garden, followed by the lights on the roof...
+But by the time you hang the holly wreath on the door, your house looks like a winter fairy tale, and your whole Sunday is gone.

 Luckily, getting the Christmas cheer to your store is much quicker and will leave no reminders of hammering nails in the wrong spots.

 While redesigning your Shopify store theme might be a bit of a hassle, you can start with the smaller things like adding a little cheer to your SMS campaigns, spreading joy on social media, or lifting the mood with festive pop-ups.